How to Make DIY Draft Stoppers

 3. Fold the fabric in half lengthwise so the long edges are touching each other.
 Pin these edges together using a few straight pins.

 4. Using your sewing machine, sew a seam along the long edge where the pins are, and then one of the short ends.
 Sew several backwards stitches so the ends are firmly sewn shut.
+You could also handle the sewing by hand, but a machine is much preferred for the sake of solidity and consistency.

 5. Turn the fabric tube inside out so the seams are hidden inside.